hapax/hapax.github.io/assets/chuzenji.md

 of ruin and know only combinatorics, but the assemblage does not have this luxury.
 When an organism is sufficiently ruined, it dies; when enough shops close, and people move away, so does a town.
-As an ordered composite, part of greater ordered composites, we operate in tiny slivers of phase space, and cannot afford to let thermodynamics run riot.
+As an ordered composite, arranged in ever greater hierarchies of order, we operate in tiny slivers of phase space.
+If we thermodynamics runs riot, we cease to exist.
 Viewed this way, ruin becomes a statement about the perishability of ordered being.